 - Traffic Separation Schemes – no TSS shall be entered by a Clipper Race yacht and should be considered an obstruction.
 If for safety reasons a yacht is compelled to enter a TSS then that yacht must comply with IRPCS Rule 10.
 To exonerate herself the yacht crossing into a TSS must return to the exact position they crossed into the TSS before resuming racing.
 For the avoidance of doubt, the magenta area of a TSS as shown on the chart shall constitute part of the TSS and shall not be entered.

 - Positions of racing marks given are approximate.
 If a mark is out of position this will not be grounds for a yacht to protest the Race Committee or apply for redress.
 It is always the Skipper’s responsibility to determine if any racing mark is surrounded by navigable water.

-- Skippers should be aware of and must not impede the safe passage of any commercial traffic particularly around the start line and in the vicinity of the finish line and also on the approaches to New York.
+- Skippers should be aware of and must not impede the safe passage of any commercial traffic particularly in and around the TSS off Cape St. Vincent.

 - Skippers shall not rely on GPS alone when navigating near coastlines and hazards and shall establish visual or radar fixes.

 Skippers shall review the warnings on charts and pilot books relevant to the area to be sailed.
 During daylight skippers shall avoid navigating too closely to any marked obstruction and at night significantly more sea room shall be given.